Dirk-/NanoBLEFlashPrefs/README.md

 ## Usage

-See the enclosed example.
+See the enclosed `NanoBLEFlashPrefsTest` example.
 You can store any preferences you like in a struct like this:

     // Preferences structure.
 Arbitrary, but must not exeed 1019 words (4076 byte) typedef struct flashStruct {
     	char someString[64];
     	bool aSetting;
     	int  someNumber;
     	float anotherNumber;
     } flashPrefs;

 This is how you read and write preferences: